General Challenges Surrounding Being Confined with an Abuser Due to COVID-19

 - Survivors’ fear of using shelters, hospitals, or courthouses to get help due to fear of contracting COVID-19.

-- Local public transportation as well as long-distance bus, train, and plane service being interrupted due to the virus, which might effect a survivor’s ability to use their safety plan.
+- Local public transportation as well as long-distance bus, train, and plane service being interrupted due to the virus, which might affect a survivor’s ability to use their safety plan.

 - Call your local domestic violence service provider to help create an individualized safety plan specific to your circumstances and location.